wdawson/okta.github.io/_source/_posts/2018-04-24-simple-node-authentication.md

 ## Add a Dashboard and Login Page

-Let'screate a private dashboard that's only accessible for logged in users.
+Let's create a private dashboard that's only accessible for logged in users.
 In `app.js` you already added the reference to your dashboard's router, so you'll need to add that in `routes/dashboard.js`.

 ```javascript
 const express = require('express')